openannotation/annotator/doc/index.rst

 .. highlight:: js

 Welcome to the documentation for Annotator, an open-source JavaScript library for building annotation systems on the web.
-At its simplest, Annotator is an application that allows users to make textual annotations on any web page.
-You can deploy it using just a few lines of integration code.
+At its simplest, Annotator enables textual annotations of any web page.
+You can deploy it using just a few lines of code.

-Annotator is also a library of composable tools for annotation applications.
-It includes tools for capturing and manipulating DOM selections, tools for storage and persistence of annotations, and a variety of user interface components.
-You can use a few or many of these components together to build your own custom annotation-based application.
+Annotator is also a library of composable tools for capturing and manipulating DOM selections; storing, persisting and retrieving annotations; and creating user interfaces for annotation.
+You may use few or many of these components together to build your own custom annotation-based :term:`application`.

-You can start learning about how to install and deploy Annotator below:
+Continue reading to learn about installing and deploying Annotator:

 .. toctree::